 Electric Rule 20 - Replacement of Overhead with Underground Distribution and Transmission Facilities up to 69kV.

-In 1990, the City Council established the Underground Conversion Program to improve the visual aesthetics along the City’s major streets by removing overhead power, phone and cable TV lines.
-While beautifying the City’s streetscapes, Anaheim residents and businesses also benefit from improved reliability of the electric system.
+History - In 1990, the City Council established the Underground Conversion Program to improve reliability of the electric system that delivers power to residents and businesses.
+The Program also enhances the overall visibility along the City’s major roadways by removing overhead power, phone and cable TV lines.
+New street lights are installed as part of undergrounding projects.